 Impact Pregnancy and Maternity: Yes Pregnancy and Maternity Impact Details: Service users: Deliveries of births to teenage mothers (5 year pooled) for Birmingham at 0.8 is above the England average of 0.7.
 (Public Health Fingertips).
 Conceptions under the age of 18 can negatively impact the life chances of both mother and child.
 Teenage mothers are less likely to finish their education, are more likely to bring up their child alone, live in poverty and have poorer mental health when compared to older mothers.
 Babies born to teenage mothers have 60% higher mortality rates (JSNA, 2022).
 A such, children, young people and families known to the Trust where pregnancy/maternity plays a role are likely to be affected.
 It is also worth additional consideration that certain services are used more heavily for families where pregnancy, particularly young parents, plays a role, and understanding if these services provide a statutory or non-statutory function, under the assumption that non-statutory services are more likely to experience funding cuts than statutory services.
 In this instance, the impact on children, young people and families will be additionally adversely affected.
-Pregnancy and Maternity Impact Mitigation: The efficiencies proposed are not intended to impact frontline service delivery.
+Yes Pregnancy and Maternity Impact Mitigation: The grant funding switch will have no impact on service delivery.
+The impact of Trust 2025 changes will be to meet families' needs earlier in the safeguarding pathway.
+We will closely monitor to ensure that all groups benefit from this earlier intervention.
+The efficiencies proposed are not intended to impact frontline service delivery.
 Impact, including any unintended consequences for any group(s), will be closely monitored as part of delivery.
-As the majority of the Trust's workforce is female, proposed efficiencies could potentially impact pregnant staff.
-Mitigations will be considered based on the relevant staff group when this is known.